ricowww/js-rock-paper-scissors/README.md

 PROCESSES

--Prompt user to give input rock, paper, or scissor --Prompt function for user to input and store it in a variable
+-Let user input rock, paper, or scissor - OK --function to store textbox into a variable - OK
- ---Checker function to make input case-insensitive
+ ---Checker function to make input case-insensitive - OK

 -Get computer player to input random  rock, paper, or scissor --Random function for computer to choose any of three numbers